youwell-no/patient-demo/README.md

  - Allows incoming requests only from whitelisted domains

 Test: https://portal-customer-test.youwell.no/api
- - Allows incoming requests from https://localhost + whitelisted test-domains
+ - Allows incoming requests from https://localhost (ports 5000-5010) + whitelisted test-domains

 ### Build and run